tsackton/taelgar/Things/Artifacts of Power/Chalice of the Runepriest.md

 ## History of the Chalice
 (as seen in images in the pool of [[The Heart of the Mountain]] by [[Riswynn]] and companions in [[Session 53-54 (DuFr)|Riswynn's adventure]])

 The chalice started as a mark of safety, a place of refuge from war in the new kingdom of [[Nardith]].
-It was taken north, later, by a group of soldiers, traveling to find refugees, gathering lists of names of those who were lost in the [[Great War]], with the hope the chalice can help lead them to safety.
+It was taken north, later, by a group of soldiers, traveling to find refugees, gathering lists of names of those who were lost in the [[Events/1500s/Great War]], with the hope the chalice can help lead them to safety.

 In the north, these warriors found success, finding hundreds upon hundreds of refugees, hiding in the dark.
 On the way back, the long march across the plains, they are sustained by the chalice.